 The following are recommended courses of action when a suicide occurs, or is believed to have occurred:

-- The Principal or designate contacts District Security or District Support Services for advice and assistance.
+- The principal or designate contacts Security Services or District Support Services for advice and assistance.

 - ways to inform staff and students of the suicide;